[Pic: Valerie Ashton]

 First wave.
 Fifth aircraft to attack Möhne Dam.
 Mine dropped accurately, causing large breach.
 Aircraft returned safely.

 Unlike the rest of David Maltby’s crew, Victor Hill had plenty of operational experience.
-He had ﬂown 22 operations on Lancasters between October 1942 and March 1943, and had taken part in some of the war’s most famous raids, including the daylight raid on the Schneider works at Le Creusot in France.
+He had flown twenty-two operations on Lancasters between October 1942 and March 1943 and had taken part in some of the war’s most famous raids, including the daylight raid on the Schneider works at Le Creusot in France.

-Victor Hill had been born in Gloucestershire in 1921.
+Victor Hill had been born in Gloucestershire on 6 December 1921.
 He was an only child, the son of Harry and Catherine Hill, who both worked at Berkeley Castle.
 He was brought up on the castle estate and went to the local school.
 After leaving school, he also worked at the castle, as a gardener.

 In mid February 1943, most of this crew moved on to 83 Squadron, but Hill was left behind as a spare gunner and flew on his last operation in 9 Squadron on 8 March, with Sgt Doolan as the pilot.

-After the Dams Raid, Hill carried on flying with the rest of David Maltby’s crew until they all took off from RAF Coningsby on 617 Squadron’s first major operation since the Dams Raid.
-When their aircraft suffered its final crash it sank with the bodies of all the crew except the pilot, so he has no known grave.
+After the Dams Raid, Hill carried on flying with the rest of David Maltby’s crew until they all took off from RAF Coningsby on 14 September 1943 on 617 Squadron’s first major operation since the Dams Raid.

 Victor Hill is commemorated on the Runnymede Memorial.